DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/onRequestLayoutUpdate.md

 ---
 ---
 ##### shortDescription
 A function that is executed after diagram data has been changed and the widget rebuilds the diagram.
-Use the function to specify whether the widget should update the diagram layout.
+Use this function to specify whether or not the widget should update the diagram layout.

 ##### param(e): Object
 Information about the event.

 ##### field(e.allowed): Boolean
-Specifies whether the diagram layout should be updated.
+Specifies whether or not the diagram layout should be updated.

 ##### field(e.changes): Array<any>
 The received changes.